2016 clown sightings: Reactions

-Hunts

 Students at Pennsylvania State University and Michigan State University were involved in mobs that searched for clowns on campus after reported sightings.
 Rumors of clown attacks floated around on campgrounds.

 Motive

 It was suggested that Pennywise was a possible motive for two incidents of people dressing up as clowns in Northampton, England and Staten Island, New York, US, both in 2014.
 In 2016, appearances of "evil clowns" were reported by the media, including nine people in Alabama, US arrested on suspicion of "clown-related activity".
 Several newspaper articles suggested that the character of Pennywise was an influence, which led to author Stephen King commenting that people should react less hysterically to the sightings and not take his work seriously.
 One hypothesis for the wave of 2016 clown sightings was a viral marketing campaign for Andy Muschietti's 2017 It film.
 A spokesperson for New Line Cinema (the film's distributor) released a statement claiming that "New Line is absolutely not involved in the rash of clown sightings."